iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

 :ref:`Propeller Motor Controller <prop_motor_control_table>` or :ref:`Multi Turn Angle Controller <multi_turn_table>` depending on your firmware's style.
 The commanded PWM value is multiplied by the supply voltage in order to create the voltage sent to the module's drive.

-For example, if your module is powered by a 15V supply, and you set a Control PWM of 0.1, you will see your module spin at a Control Voltage of 1.5V.
+For example, if your module is powered by a 15V supply, and you set a Control PWM of 0.1, your module will apply a Control Voltage of 1.5V.

 Our :ref:`system above <control_voltage_system>` expands to the following: